 The front and rear wheel bearings must be checked at the intervals specified in the periodic maintenance and lubrication chart.
 If there is play in the wheel hub or if the wheel does not turn smoothly, have a Yamaha dealer check the wheel bearings.
 Battery

-- 1. Positive battery lead (red)
+- 1. Battery

-- 2. Battery
+- 2. Negative battery lead (black)

-- 3. Negative battery lead (black)
+- 3. Positive battery lead (red)